Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corbin Carroll and the Arizona Diamondbacks head into a matchup with Matt Olson and the Atlanta Braves on Tuesday at 7:20 PM ET.
+The Atlanta Braves and Sean Murphy ready for the second of a three-game series against Christian Walker and the Arizona Diamondbacks on Wednesday at Truist Park.

-The Braves are favored in this one, at -210, while the underdog Diamondbacks have +170 odds to upset.
-The contest's over/under has been listed at 10.5 runs.
+The Braves are favored in this one, at -225, while the underdog Diamondbacks have +180 odds to upset.
+The over/under for the matchup has been set at 10 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.